A6GibKm/A6GibKm.github.io/src/_posts/2020-07-18-mu4e-secrets.md

 tags: [linux, emacs]
 ---

-Usually people set their emacs credentials on a *possible encrypted* `.authfile`.
+Usually people set their Emacs credentials on a *possible encrypted* `.authfile`.
 If your system uses the secret service for managing secrets, using it is a better alternative.

-To create the smtp secret run inside of emacs
+To create the SMTP secret run inside Emacs:

 ```lisp
 (secrets-create-item "default" "smtp" "PASSWORD"